kwsimons/AnimaSSH/README.md

 ### From Release

 The [AnimaSSH releases](https://github.com/kwsimons/AnimaSSH/releases) page hosts a fully assembled `xbox` directory that contains everything needed, this folder simply needs to be copied to the root of your USB drive.
 It contains .NET SDK 8.0.402, Powershell 7.3.12, Silverton 0.2+ and AnimaSSH.
-It is configured to use the built in OpenSSH server on the Xbox as well as launch Powershell for SSH shells *by default*.
+It is configured to use the built in OpenSSH binaries on the Xbox as well as launch Powershell for SSH shells *by default*.

 ### Manually